top of page

 -

-Please forward a cover letter and resume by 4 pm on Wednesday, June 7th to Sanja Sladojevic at sanja@mpfcs.ca.
-Please ensure that Administrative Assistant is the subject line of your email.
+Please send a cover letter and resume to Sanja Sladojevic at sanja@mpfcs.com.
+Ensure that “Children’s Program Family Support Worker – On-Call” is included in the subject line of your email.

-We thank and acknowledge all applicants and will only be contacting those selected for interviews.
+We thank all applicants for their interest; however, only those selected for interviews will be contacted.

 MPFCS is an equal opportunity employer, we place a high value on diversity and encourage qualified individuals from all backgrounds and identities to consider applying for the position.